• Disease Overview

 Signs & Symptoms

 Early onset childhood dystonia (generalized dystonia) is a neurologic movement disorder that usually begins in childhood or adolescence.
 Symptoms start in one part of the body (usually an arm or leg) and may eventually spread to other parts of the body, causing contractions and spasms of muscles that twist the body into unnatural positions.
-This is the most common hereditary form of dystonia, in most cases caused by changes (mutations) the DYT1 gene.
+The most frequent cases of hereditary form of dystonia are changes (pathogenic variants) in the TOR1A gene (especially in the Ashkenazy Jewish population), previously called DYT1-dystonia, and in the KMT2B gene (previously called DYT28 dystonia).

 Specific symptoms can vary from one person to another even among individuals with the same subtype.
 Specific symptoms may occur based upon the specific part of the body involved, age of onset and the underlying cause.
 Dystonias with an earlier age of onset are more likely to progress from a focal presentation to a generalized one and are usually more severe.
-Adult onset forms of dystonia tend to exhibit a focal presentation and usually do not progress.
+Adult-onset forms of dystonia tend to have a focal presentation and usually do not progress.

 Some affected individuals can temporarily interrupt dystonic movements or postures by performing a specific action or maneuver.
 This is known as ‘gestes antagoniste’ or a sensory trick.
 Usually, the action involves a body part not affected by dystonia, but often nearby the affected area.
 For example, some individuals can temporarily alleviate cervical dystonia by touching their chins.
 Changing the pattern of muscle activation can also improve certain dystonic postures.
 For example, in patients with foot dystonia causing an abnormal turning of one foot when walking, when asked to run or to walk backwards they can present a reduction of this abnormal posturing.